dunamismax/Python-Hypermedia/README.md

 ## Getting Started

-Setting up this monorepo is a simple, automated process.
-The goal is to get you from a fresh clone to a fully operational development environment with a single command.
+Setting up this monorepo is an automated process designed to get you from a fresh clone to a fully operational development environment with a single command.

 ### 1. Prerequisites